stencila/stencila/web/README.md

 ### Serving built JavaScript

 The Rust document server can serve static assets such as JavaScript and CSS from the [`../rust/static`](../rust/static) folder.
-During development, these assets are served "live" from disk.
+During development, these assets are served from disk.
 When the binary is built the assets are embedded in it and served directly from there.
 This is faster than fetching from a CDN and allows for offline use.

-During development, you can either build assets into the `../rust/static` folder or create a symlink from it to a build sub-folder in this folder.
-This has the advantage over running a separate development server of more closely mimicking the production setup, including serving from the same domain.
+To enable this, the `../rust/static` folder has a symlink, named `web` which points to the `dist` subfolder in this folder.
+Anything in that folder is available at the `/~static/web` and the `/~static/web/index.js` file is included in the `<head>` of the served pages.